 Each household is entitled to four general waste Clean Ups per year, the cost of which is included in the annual domestic waste management levy shown on your rates.

-If you need to find out the date of your next scheduled Clean Up for 2014/2015, please call Council's Customer Service Centre on 9562 1666 and provide our Customer Service Officer with your name and address.
-Council also provides an information booklet on its waste services and a fridge magnet detailing the Clean Up dates for their zone to every household every year.
+If you need to find out the date of your next scheduled Clean Up, please call Council's Customer Service Centre on 9562 1666 and provide the Customer Service Officer with your name and address.
+Council also sends an information booklet on its waste services and a fridge magnet detailing the Clean Up dates for their zone to every household every year.

 A maximum of three cubic metres of materials will be collected by Council per Clean Up.
 Any extra rubbish will be left behind.
 If you require additional Clean Ups (that is, more than the four per year provided) you can order an on-call general waste collection for an up-front fee.